pomerium/documentation/content/docs/reference/service-urls.md

 ## Authenticate Internal Service URL

 The **Authenticate Internal Service URL** setting defines the internally accessible URL where Pomerium redirects end users (clients) to authenticate against an identity provider.
-An internal service URL is required for deployments where Pomerium can't access an external service URL (typically, this is due to network or environmental contraints).
+An internal service URL is required for deployments where Pomerium can't access an external service URL (typically, this is due to network or environmental constraints).

 If Pomerium is running in [split service mode](/docs/internals/configuration#all-in-one-vs-split-service-mode), each individual Pomerium service (except the Databroker service) requires either an internal or external authenticate service URL in its configuration.
 These services include the Proxy, Authenticate, and Authorize services.